ecirpnaes/SimpleDataScripter/README.md

 ## Known Issues

 - This has only been tested with the MSSQL provider, i.e. Microsoft SQL Server.
-If there are any issues found with other flavors of SQL, (MySql, etc..) please report them at <https://github.com/ecirpnaes/SimpleDataScripter/issues>
-- Scripting of binary data (binary, varbinary, image) is not currently supported.

 ## Unknown Issues